Requirements

 Graduate Assistantships

 In the first year, funding is provided in the form of a Fellowship, allowing students to focus solely on their studies.
-Throughout the second year, funding is provided to MFA+MA students in the form of Graduate Assistantships, through which students are assigned duties (as teaching and research assistants, and as instructors) relevant to their work and training.
+Throughout the second year, funding is provided to MFA+MA students in the form of Graduate Assistantships, through which students are assigned duties (as teaching or research assistants and instructors) relevant to their work and training.
 All students will take English 571: Teaching Creative Writing in their first year to prepare to teach their own introductory creative writing courses in the second and sometimes third year of the program.

 Editorial Practicum